JihongZ/jihongz.github.io/_posts/2017-11-08-SEM-Homework.markdown

 ---
 layout: post
-title: "Example for CFA using Lavaan"
+title: "How to use Lavaan for Comfirmatory Factor Analysis"
 categories: Lavaan
+author: Jihong Zhang
 ---

 ## 0. Introduction
 This is one of my homework in SEM class, 2017 Fall.
-I think this is very good for learning lavaan.
+I think this is very good example showing how to use lavaan for Comfirmatory Factor Analysis.
 I elaborated each steps including descriptive statistics, model specification and interpretation.

 ### CFA on Attitude Towards Inclusive Education Survey (N = 507)
 ------------------------------------------------------------